Skip to contents

 print(id)

 Get the whole corresponding table.
-As the table is annual data, it is more convenient to use a numeric time variable than use the default date format:
+As the table is annual data, it is more convenient to use a numeric time variable than use the default date format, where yearly data would be coerced to be on the first day of the year (e.g. 2000-01-01).

 str(dat)